jepayne/paynecoin/README.md

 # 3. Running paynecoin-full

-Look at the [paynecoin-full readme](/paynecoin-full/README.md) for motivation, homework 3 questions, and example code.
+Look at the [paynecoin-full readme](/paynecoin-full/README.md) for motivation, possible homework 3 questions, and example code.

 For a very quick start, navigate to the paynecoin-full subfolder (e.g. `cd ~/paynecoin/paynecoin-full`) and run the following in your (poetry) shell:
 ```sh